-How to Extend the Life of Your Tank Style Water Heater
+Help Your Tank Style Water Heater Live Longer

 Whether your water heater is electric or gas, proper maintenance and care can make a huge impact on how long it will last.
 An electric heater has an average lifespan of 6-8 years in the Phoenix area, and a gas water heater isn’t much better averaging 8-10 years– we want to help you change that!
 Water heaters aren’t cheap, so adding years to their life means adding money to your wallet.